City leaders consider strategies to avoid Wichita Animal Shelter budget cuts

 Whipple said the city wants to avoid a stray animal problem and is also considering adjusting the shelter’s fees.

-“So people will not only get the services that they expect, but also insure that we are saving money and the program is self-sustaining,” said Mayor Whipple.
+“So people will not only get the services that they expect but also ensure that we are saving money and the program is self-sustaining,” said Mayor Whipple.

 Tuttle toured the shelter and said she was pleasantly surprised.